Advanced Vocab Words - Set 8 Flashcards

 72

-# Fill in the blank with the most appropriate vocabulary word.
-Her \_\_\_\_\_\_ advice always proved valuable. ## Footnote *Hint: The word starts with 's'.*
+# Fill in the blank: Her \_\_\_\_\_\_ advice always proved valuable. ## Footnote ***Hint:*** *Starts with "s" and means "wise and shrewd".*

 sagacious ## Footnote *sagacious (suh-**gehy**-shuss)* adj. very insightful or shrewd